 - Customize your site theme or skin.
 A theme is the part of a website’s software that modifies how it appears.
 You can install pre-built themes on your website, usually for free, or search online for top-quality themes.
 A theme isn’t necessary for your website to function, but it’s recommended to give your site a more professional appearance.

 - Connect your ERP accounting system or warehouse inventory management software.
 ERP stands for enterprise resource planning, and these programs consolidate company data so it’s easier to make decisions based on it.
+Learn about the benefits of ERP.
 A warehouse management system accomplishes similar tasks but strictly for warehouses.
 Having both integrated with your site before launch is essential.

 - Upload and/or verify that product images and descriptions are accurate.
 If there’s one thing to get right about your site early on, it’s the images.
 Product pictures are the first item detail customers look at.
 If your images don’t dazzle customers compared to other sites, it can leave a negative impression.